MISP/misp-packer/README.md

 *packer_virtualbox-iso_virtualbox-iso_sha1.checksum* and
 *packer_virtualbox-iso_virtualbox-iso_sha512.checksum* respectively.

+In case you encounter a problem with the ``MISP_BASEURL``, you can still change it when the VM is running.
+For example the IP address of your VM is ``172.16.100.123`` you cas set ``MISP_BASEURL`` from your host with the command:

+    $ ssh misp@172.16.100.123 sudo -u www-data /var/www/MISP/app/Console/cake Baseurl http://172.16.100.123/

 If you want to build an image for VMWare you will need to install it and to use the VMWare builder with the command: